clemvg/portfolio_newsletter/DEPLOYMENT.md

     ```bash
     terraform -chdir=terraform apply
     ```
+    **Note:** If you created a `terraform.tfvars` file, Terraform will automatically use those values.
+Otherwise, you'll be prompted to enter the variable values manually.
     Review the plan and type `yes` when prompted.

-3.  **Configure Docker Authentication:**
+3.  **Configure Docker Authentication (One-time setup):**
     This command tells your local Docker client how to authenticate with your private Artifact Registry.
+This only needs to be run once per machine.
     ```bash
     gcloud auth configure-docker $(terraform -chdir=terraform output -raw region)-docker.pkg.dev
     ```